NinjadenMu/autoprompt_for_boolq/README.md

 # Autoprompt for BoolQ
-Using the Autoprompt methodology to enable BERT to answer true/false questions in the BoolQ Dataset
+This repo reproduces the Autoprompt methodology and applies it to the BoolQ dataset to enable BERT Masked LM models to answer True/False questions.
+The original paper is here: https://arxiv.org/abs/2010.15980

-I have also included the train dataset.
+I have also included the BoolQ dataset.